 I came across this healthy recipe for Vegan Black Bean Soup a couple of days ago and was sure I would be trying it out for several reasons.

-First, it was super easy to make and second, it is made with fresh, healthy ingredients.
+First, it was super easy to make (for example, no cooking involved!) and second, it is made with fresh, healthy ingredients.

 I was drawn to the recipe because of it’s simplicity, the ingredient list, as well as it’s smooth texture which is more like a puree.

 I skipped the part to saute’ the vegetables and just put everything in my Vitamix, and in less than five minutes, it was ready.